 is one of the most famous towns along the Amalfi Coast, in part because it attracts many rich celebrities.
 It's a luxurious place to stay with many chic hotels and restaurants.
 It also has striking beauty with its famous pastel houses tucked into the dramatic cliffs.
 Positano is known for its vibrant energy, and the town comes to life with a lively nightlife scene.
 There are many exclusive clubs, bars, and restaurants around town, as well as upscale shopping for those looking for high end purchases.
 The town's central location make it convenient for exploring the coastline, but its popularity means that the crowds are intense during the peak summer months.
 This is also one of the priciest places to stay along the Amalfi Coast.

 Amalfi makes a good base if you're planning to explore other towns along the coastline.
-It's about 40 minutes from Sorrento and 40 minutes from Salerno and it has luxurious accommodation without the high price tags of Positano.
+It's about 40 minutes from Sorrento and 40 minutes from Salerno and it has luxurious accommodation without the even higher price tags of Positano.
 It's also a quieter town without the vibrant nightlife.

 Atrani is the smallest town in southern Italy.
 It's just a mile from Amalfi and it's easy to bounce between the two towns.
 They share three beaches between them.

 Sant'Agata is a pleasant hill town that sits between the Bay of Naples and the Bay of Salerno.
 It's set back a bit from the coast, but it has great views of Capri.
 There are a variety of nearby sights worth visiting including an ancient Greek necropolis and Monastero del Deserto.

 Nerano is a fishing village just a short distance from Sant'Agata.
 It's popular with scuba divers because it's by the Punta Campanella Natural Marine Reserve, but it's also a great destination for foodies, as there are a variety of local specialties available here.